-RadonSeal Efflorescence Cleaner uses an organic salt that acts like an acid, but is only considered a mild skin irritan and not corrosive.
+RadonSeal Efflorescence Cleaner uses an organic salt that acts like acid but is only considered a mild skin irritant and not corrosive.
 Suitable for industrial, commercial, and residential use.
-Use to remove deposits from basement floors, foundation walls, garage floors, retaining walls, brick, stucco, mortar joints, cinder blocks or any other surface that requires cleaning.
-RadonSeal Efflorescence Cleaner is the ONLY industrial- strength efflorescence cleaner made safe for use indoors and formulated STRONG to remove even the most stubborn of stains!
+Use to remove deposits from basement floors, foundation walls, garage floors, retaining walls, brick, stucco, mortar joints, cinder blocks, or any other surface that requires cleaning.
+RadonSeal Efflorescence Cleaner is the ONLY industrial-strength efflorescence cleaner made safe for use indoors and formulated STRONG to remove even the most stubborn of stains!

 Think applying a topical sealer will solve the problem?
 Think again!
 Clear membrane sealers will trap efflorescence, causing the appearance underneath to discolor.
 This is often described as blushing or hazing under non-breathable, clear epoxy, urethane, and acrylic sealers.
 In severe cases, efflorescence can cause sealer delamination.
 In fact, applying the “wrong type” of sealer may make your efflorescence problem worse!